Small Business Administration (SBA) Loans and Life Insurance

 Step 1: Run term life insurance quotes online.

-Step 2: Choose the “Instant Coverage” life insurance policy.
+Step 2: Choose any life insurance policy that appeals to you.

 Step 4b: If you’re not approved, you may still qualify for a traditional (non-instant) policy.